lo1tuma/eslint-plugin-mocha/documentation/rules/no-exports.md

 <!-- end auto-generated rule header -->

-Test files should have only one purpose, which is testing a specific unit.
-Using exports could mean the test file is also used to provide and expose utility or library functionalities, instead those should be moved to separate files.
+Test files should stay focused on tests.
+If a test file also exports values, it often means helper or library code should move to a separate file.

 ## Rule Details

-This rule looks for ESM export statements and flags them as a problem when the same file also contains a use of a mocha function.
+This rule flags ESM export statements when the same file also uses a Mocha function.

 The following patterns are considered warnings: